clercrobin/machine_learning_project2/Robin/README.md

 # Project Text Sentiment Classification

-1. Add the dataset and the glove
+1. Add the dataset and the glove, and add the pickles folder

-Add the kaggle files directly in the main directory, and the glove25 dimensions in the embeddings folder
+Add the kaggle files directly in the main directory, and the glove25 dimensions in the embeddings folder.
+Add a pickles folder to avoid a crash when you want to save the models

 2. Run tweetRepresentation